 Haqua: One second, Katsuragi.
 What's the meaning of this...
 You ignore me while I was nude, but you're interested in Nora!?
 Keima:Come again?
 Cue severe beating and lots of Baka.

 Also Nora.
 Good Lord, Nora.

-Keima starts using this tactic as of chapter 119 to locate goddess candidates among his capture targets, including Ayumi, who called him Katsuragi-kun right before shooting him off like a missile, and Chihiro, who dumped her coffee on him.
+Keima starts using this tactic as of chapter 119 to locate goddess candidates among his capture targets, including Ayumi, who called him Katsuragi-kun right before shooting him off like a missile(note: girls adding -kun to the end of a certain boy's name shows that 1, she's known him for a while, (which most girls never use, including Ayumi, this instance excluded ), and 2, she's emotionally attached to him) and Chihiro, who dumped her coffee on him.

 Chihiro seems to have become this as evidenced in Chapter 181, but it was her way of removing herself from the love triangle.